 Some infections may only need to be drained, cleaned, and covering at the doctor’s office.
 Oral antibiotics can treat MRSA, but because it doesn’t respond to many common drugs like methicillin, amoxicillin, penicillin, oxacillin, and cephalorsporins, your doctor may use clindamycin, trimethoprim-sulfamethoxazole, or linezolid.
 Invasive MRSA can be treated intravenously with Vancomycin.

 The FDA is fast-tracking new treatments for MRSA.
-It has approved three new antibiotics: Dalvance (dalbavancin) and Orbactiv (oritavancin), which you get through an IV, and Sivextro (tedizolid phosphate), a pill that you take every day.
+It has approved three new antibiotics in the past few years: Dalvance (dalbavancin) and Orbactiv (oritavancin), which you get through an IV, and Sivextro (tedizolid phosphate), a pill that you take every day.

 If drugs are prescribed, it's important to finish all doses -- even if your symptoms fade.
 Stopping early can cause the infection to come back or allow the MRSA bacteria to become immune to the drugs that still work.
 Keep the sore covered until it has healed and change the bandages when your doctor's tells you to.
 You should also wash any used bedding, towels, and clothes.

 MRSA can spread from a small, contained infection to one that involves your internal organs and body systems.
 It has been linked to pneumonia and bloodstream infections like sepsis.
-Recent CDC reports found over 80,000 severe MRSA infections and 11,000 deaths per year.
+Recent CDC reports found over 72,000 severe MRSA infections and over 9,000 deaths per year.

 Frequent hand washing with soap and water and using an alcohol-based hand sanitizer are great ways to avoid MRSA.
 Wipe down surfaces you come into contact with at the gym and shower promptly after any skin-to-skin contact.
 Don't touch other people's wounds or bandages or share personal items.
 During a hospital stay, remind staff members to wash their hands before they touch you.